revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

-- Hibernate ORM stands for Object Relational Mapping.
-This is a mapping tool pattern mainly used for converting data stored in a relational database to an object used in object-oriented programming constructs.
-This tool also helps greatly in simplifying data 	retrieval, creation, and manipulation.
+- Hibernate ORM stands for Object Relational Mapping.This is a mapping tool pattern mainly used for converting data stored in a relational database to an object used in object-oriented programming constructs.This tool also helps greatly in simplifying data 	retrieval, creation, and manipulation.

 ![Hibernate](https://user-images.githubusercontent.com/106813140/192742158-93dfe2ff-6019-4a5b-9b63-8223a3485a10.png)